 - 1. Purpose of the Program.
 The purpose of the Transformation Initiative: Sustainable Communities Research Grant Program (SCRGP) is to fill key data and information gaps, and to begin to develop and evaluate policy alternatives that communities can adopt to facilitate decision making about various community investments.
 Additionally, HUD believes that the results from the program will enable it to develop a broader sustainability agenda beyond current departmental priorities, as well as any future efforts or initiatives that may be considered based on the results of the research. - 2.
 Award Information.
-In FY2010, approximately \$1,500,000 was made available to carry out this effort by the U.S. Department of Housing and Urban Development Consolidated Appropriations Act, 2010 (Pub.
+In FY2010, approximately \$2,500,000 was made available to carry out this effort by the U.S. Department of Housing and Urban Development Consolidated Appropriations Act, 2010 (Pub.
 L. 111-117 approved December 16, 2009).
 This program is approved by HUD's authority and administered under the Transformation Initiative (TI) account.
 The maximum grant performance period is for 24 months (2 years).
-Applicants may request a minimum of \$150,000, up to \$500,000 for an award, depending on the scope and scale of the proposed research.
+Applicants may request a minimum of \$150,000, up to \$500,000 for an award.
 Awards under this NOPI will be made in the form of a Cooperative Agreement.
 A Cooperative Agreement means that HUD will have substantial involvement during performance of the contemplated research project.